bartfeenstra/betty/documentation/usage/project/configuration.rst

 ----------------------
 :sup:`optional`

 The number of years people are expected to live at most, e.g. after which they're presumed to have died.
-Defaults to ``125``.
+:py:const:`Defaults to 123 years <betty.project.config.DEFAULT_LIFETIME_THRESHOLD>`.

 ``locales``
 -----------